sweattep/ancient_quotes/README.md

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.

+>Come away quickly, my beloved.
+Run like a gazelle or a young stag on the mountains of spices.

 >Do not make unlawful the wholesome things which God has made lawful for you, but commit no excess for God does not love those given to excess.

 >On the seventh day they must shave off all their hair; they must shave their head, their beard, their eyebrows and the rest of their hair.
 They must wash their clothes and bathe themselves with water, and they will be clean.